examdawn/NEP2020_2023_BCA/4thsem/Additional-English/solved/model-solutions.md

 repairs could have been made without the heart – lung machine.
 But valuable as it is to the surgeons, the heart lung machine has certain limitations.
 It can be used only for a few hours at a time because its pumping gradually damages the bloods cells.
+### **Title: The Function and Importance of the Heart**

+1. **Heart Function**
+   - Continuous operation is essential.
+   - Keeps oxygen-rich blood flowing throughout the body.
+   - All cells, especially brain cells, require a constant supply of oxygen.
+   - Brain cells can survive only 4-5 minutes without oxygen.
+2. **Structure of the Heart**
+   - Specialized muscle functioning as a pump.
+   - Divided into four chambers:- Right Atrium
+     - Right Ventricle
+     - Left Atrium
+     - Left Ventricle
+   - Chambers connected by valves (tiny doors).
+3. **Blood Circulation Process**
+   - Blood returns to the **Right Atrium** (deoxygenated).
+   - Flows through **Tricuspid Valve** to **Right Ventricle**.
+   - Right Ventricle contracts, pushing blood through **Pulmonary Artery** to lungs.
+   - In lungs:- Releases carbon dioxide.
+     - Picks up fresh oxygen.
+   - Blood travels to **Left Atrium**.
+   - Flows through valve to **Left Ventricle**.
+   - Pushed into **Aorta** and distributed via arteries.
+4. **Heart Disease**
+   - Causes:- Damage to heart muscle.
+     - Valve dysfunction.
+     - Pacemaker issues.
+   - Consequences:- Impaired pumping ability.
+     - Abnormal blood flow.
+     - Uncoordinated contractions.
+5. **Advancements in Heart Surgery**
+   - Historical reluctance to operate on the heart until the 20th century.
+   - Dr. John Gibbon's invention of the heart-lung machine (1953).- Allows temporary bypass of heart and lungs.
+     - Enables surgeons to perform open-heart surgery.
+   - Common procedures:- Repair or replacement of defective hearts.
+     - Insertion of plastic valves.
+     - Use of battery-operated pacemakers.
+6. **Limitations of Heart-Lung Machine**
+   - Can only be used for a few hours.
+   - Gradual damage to blood cells during operation.

 OR